Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/HowCooked.md

 - Miscellaneous small changes
 - Loading cooked levels
 - Loading the compiled shaders
-- Cooked niagara asset viewer
 - Extra utilities

 At the time of writing (check the [`sn2-v.0.10.3-2`](https://github.com/Buckminsterfullerene02/UnrealEngine/commits/sn2-v0.10.3-2) tag), the cooked editor is very stable as I was able to make mods referencing all kinds of asset types and having a bunch of assets open, for over 3 hours, without the editor crashing once.

 Note that all modkit-related engine changes should be wrapped with WITH_EDITOR compiler guards so that the modkit changes don't exist in the game.
-While most of my engine changes are already doing this, one thing most changes are not taking into account is operability between a modkit editor and a source/non-modkit editor - as modders don't have access to the source editor so obviously there is no need to support anything but the modkit editor.
+While most of my engine changes are already doing this, one thing most changes are not taking into account is operability between a modkit editor and a source/non-modkit editor - as modders don't have access to the source editor so obviously there is no need to for me to support anything but the modkit editor.

 ### Serialisation

 When a cooked package is created, its binary structure is dependant off the sizes and offsets of the reflected properties of native class schemas.
 In UE5+, cooked content is additionally cooked as "unversioned", meaning that it does not contain any information in its header about how to parse the package.
 This saves a lot of space across all assets and reduces access time in the game as it does not need to spend time looking up the data in the header to get info about parsing the package - now the game can just directly load in data using the offsets known to it from the types in the engine.

-If there is a mismatch of the format of the cooked asset binary, the game nor editor would be able to load it properly, as data would eventually shift out of of alignment, thus allowing garbage data to be read into properties, leading to crashes.
+If there is a mismatch of the format of the cooked asset binary, the game nor editor would be able to load it properly, as data would eventually shift out of alignment, thus allowing garbage data to be read into properties, leading to crashes.

 All of this is to say, that for the editor to load the cooked packages correctly, your custom engine must also include all of the reflected class changes that you have made for your game.